unlock-protocol/unlock/README.md

 ## Contributing

 Thanks for your interest in contributing to Unlock!
 We're excited you're here.
 There are a variety of ways to contribute to the project.
-Please read more about contributing on this [dedicated document](https://github.com/unlock-protocol/unlock/blob/master/CONTRIBUTING.md).
-Please, also check our [code of conduct](https://github.com/unlock-protocol/unlock/blob/master/CODE_OF_CONDUCT.md).
+Please read more about contributing in our [contributor guide](https://github.com/unlock-protocol/unlock/blob/master/CONTRIBUTING.md).
+Please also check our [code of conduct](https://github.com/unlock-protocol/unlock/blob/master/CODE_OF_CONDUCT.md) for all participants in our community.

 ## Getting started